New Zealand Entrepreneur Visas

 Are There Any Conditions on an Entrepreneur Work Visa?

 - You are not allowed to work for anyone else.
 You must be self-employed in the business and location stated in your visa.
 Self-employed has a precise definition under the New Zealand immigration law – It means you are lawfully and actively engaged in full-time operation and management of your business.
 Speculative and passive involvement is not considered self-employment.

 - You cannot apply for or avail any welfare assistance during your stay in New Zealand.
 The same applies to your partner and dependent children if their visas are based on your New Zealand Entrepreneur Work Visa

 Immigration New Zealand may reject your Entrepreneur Work Visa application initially or after the start-up period if it is not convinced that you are fulfilling the terms of the visa.
 Do not waste the opportunity and your hard-earned money.
 Work with our Auckland based immigration experts to help you through the Entrepreneur Work Visa application process.
-Book a 100% free consultation now.
+Book a consultation now.

 What are the Requirements of an Entrepreneur Resident Visa?

 - After operating a business for 2 years while being self-employed: You must have been self-employed for at least 2 years in a New Zealand business that you have purchased or established.
 Also, your business must have benefitted New Zealand significantly

 - A faster track (after 6 months of being self-employed): You can apply for an Entrepreneur Resident Visa after 6 months if you have been self-employed in your business which has generated at least 3 new jobs for residents or citizens of New Zealand.
 You must also have invested at least NZ$ 500,000 in the business